douglas-guyett-mg/crimson-pangolin/documentation/working-memory/working-memory-store/overview.md

 ## Overview

-The Working Memory Store is a bounded, short-term memory system that maintains the most recent and important information needed for the current task or interaction.
-It implements a fixed-capacity queue with intelligent eviction policies to ensure that the most relevant information is always available while respecting memory constraints.
+The Working Memory Store is a short-term memory system that maintains the most recent and important information needed for the current task or interaction.
+It provides rapid access to recent information while supporting intelligent eviction policies.

 ## Purpose

 The Working Memory Store serves to:

 1. **Maintain Current Context**: Keep the most recent and relevant information immediately accessible
-2. **Enforce Capacity Limits**: Prevent unbounded memory growth through size and token budgets
-3. **Prioritize Important Items**: Preserve high-importance items even when capacity is exceeded
+2. **Prioritize Important Items**: Preserve high-importance items when eviction is needed
-4. **Support Rapid Access**: Enable fast retrieval of recent information
+3. **Support Rapid Access**: Enable fast retrieval of recent information
+4. **Support Eviction**: Implement intelligent eviction policies to manage capacity

 ## Core Characteristics

-### Bounded Queue
+### Queue Structure
-- **Max Items**: 64 items maximum
-- **Max Tokens**: 4,000 tokens maximum
-- **FIFO Eviction**: Items are evicted in first-in-first-out order when capacity is exceeded
+- **FIFO Eviction**: Items are evicted in first-in-first-out order when capacity is needed
 - **Importance Guard**: High-importance items are protected from eviction

-### Capacity Management
-The store respects two types of limits:

-1. **Item Count Limit**: Maximum 64 items in the queue
-2. **Token Budget**: Maximum 4,000 tokens total

-When either limit is exceeded, the store evicts items according to the eviction policy.
+- **Recency Bias**: Recent items are weighted more heavily in eviction decisions

 ### Eviction Policy
-When capacity is exceeded, the store evicts items in this order:
+The store implements an intelligent eviction policy:

 1. **Low-Importance Items First**: Items with importance_score < 0.3 are evicted first
 2. **FIFO Within Priority**: Among items of similar importance, older items are evicted first